 I don’t think we will need rocket technology to streamline the following up on defaulters of express penalty schemes who are causing unnecessary bothers to motorists who may not have similar intentions.
 All in all clamping vehicles or retaining Driving Permits which can only be released after the fine has been paid does not tantamount to a country moving forward or being listed as an achievement for whoever suggested so but coming up with smooth methods that save time and deliver results for all is what we know as moving forward.
 Mobile Money, Google SMS, UNEB SMS, Advantage Cards, Computerized Driving Permits the list is endless are all examples of moving in the right direction.

-POSTED BY: uowd AT 07:05 am | Permalink | 1 Comment | E-mail this
+Posted by: uowd AT 07:05 am | Permalink | 1 Comment | Email

 Comments: